KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * No automatic string output: you need to convert the t-string to a string yourself
 * Performance: you are trading speed for security (extra checks, allocating/deallocating memory)
 * Complexity/UX: new concept to learn (mentioned legacy template)
-* Partial standardization: t-strings offer new functionality, but no specific inplementation is enforced
+* Partial standardization: t-strings offer new functionality, but no specific implementation is enforced

 t-string PEPs on the horizon
 * [PEP 787 – Safer subprocess usage using t-strings](https://peps.python.org/pep-0787/)